osmlab/name-suggestion-index/CONTRIBUTING.md

 <img width="600px" alt="Kappa Sushi Wikipedia" src="https://raw.githubusercontent.com/osmlab/name-suggestion-index/master/docs/kappa_3.png"/>

-5. On the brand's Wikidata page, you can identify the `brand:wikidata` value.
+4. On the brand's Wikidata page, you can identify the `brand:wikidata` value.
 It is a code starting with 'Q' and several numbers.

 Note: The Wikidata page looks a bit sparse - you can edit this too if you want to help!

 <img width="600px" alt="Kappa Sushi Wikidata" src="https://raw.githubusercontent.com/osmlab/name-suggestion-index/master/docs/kappa_4.png"/>

-6. Update `config/canonical.json`:
+5. Update `config/canonical.json`:

 We can add:
-* `"brand:en"` and `"name:en"` tags to contain the English name "Kappa Sushi"
+* `"brand:en"` and `"name:en"` tags to contain the English name "Kappazushi"
 * `"brand:wikipedia"` and `"brand:wikidata"` tags.
 * `"cuisine": "sushi"` OpenStreetMap tag
 * `"countryCodes"` property, to indicate that this brand should only be used in Japan.